zirongl/zirongl/README.md

 Exercise Questions:
 1. What is the average, max and all-time peak occupancy the busiest day for the Pension Department.
 2. What room type and size is most used.
 3. How many and what spaces in teh portfolio are never used.

+## Tableau / Data Visualization
+### Canadian Household Consumption Expenditure - (2019 Q1 – 2023 Q3)
+This is a data visulization practice with using Tableau for the data visualization part.
+The PDF version of the report can be accessed [here](https://github.com/zirongl/zirongl/blob/main/Examples/Assignment1_Tableau.pdf).

 <!---
 zirongl/zirongl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.